walter-a-jablonowski/damn-small-engine/README.md

 **PHP low code templating system - small but powerful**

+> If you like visit my personal homepage: [walter-a-jablonowski.github.io](https://walter-a-jablonowski.github.io)

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This was tested using PHP 7.1.9, should at leat run on 7.1.9 and above.